FrankSteps/PhiFetch/README.md

 # Valid: int
 PF_ALIGN=""

-# Which ascii art to use.
+# Which ASCII art to use.
 # Default: unset (auto)
 # Valid: string
 PF_ASCII="openbsd"

 # The below environment variables control more
-# than just 'pfetch' and can be passed using
+# than just 'phifetch' and can be passed using
-# 'HOSTNAME=cool_pc pfetch' to restrict their
+# 'HOSTNAME=cool_pc phifetch' to restrict their
-# usage solely to 'pfetch'.
+# usage solely to 'phifetch'.

 # Which user to display.
 USER=""